daniel-yj-yang/ml/model_training/README.md

 Analogy | Gradient Descent
 --- | ---
-A person, who is stuck in the mountain and trying to get down | the algorithm, which is somewhere in the error surface and trying to find the global minimum
+1. A person, who is stuck in the mountain and trying to get down | the algorithm, which is somewhere in the error surface and trying to find the global minimum
-Path taken down the mountain | The sequence of parameter settings that the algorithm will explore The steepness of the hill (the direction to travel is the steepest descent) | the slope/gradient of the error surface at that point
+2. Path taken down the mountain | The sequence of parameter settings that the algorithm will explore
+3. The steepness of the hill (the direction to travel is the steepest descent) | the slope/gradient of the error surface at that point
-The instrument used to measure steepness | differentiation of the error function The amount of time they travel before taking another measurement | the learning rate of the algorithm
+4. The instrument used to measure steepness | differentiation (derivative) of the cost function
+5. The amount of time they travel before taking another measurement | the learning rate of the algorithm

 <p align="center"><img src="./images/gradient_descent.png" width="500px"></p>